Jan 11, 2022

 However, like many other types of vaccines, recent research shows a decrease over time in protection from asymptomatic or mild infection, particularly in people 60 or older.
 Research shows increased immune response in booster recipients, indicating improved protection.

-“The vaccines are still very effective, but there has been some reduction in protection against infection, particularly with the Delta and Omicron variants,” Wildes said.
+“The vaccines are still very effective, but there has been some reduction in protection against infection, particularly with the Omicron variants,” Wildes said.
 “The booster can strengthen immunity.”

 How do boosters work?